pachterlab/kallisto/manual.md

 ##### Optional arguments

-+ `--bias` learns parameters for a model of sequences specific bias and corrects the abundances accordlingly.

 + `-t, --threads` specifies the number of threads to be used both for pseudoalignment and running bootstrap.
 The default value is 1 thread, specifying more than the number of bootstraps or the number of cores on your machine has no additional effect.